marifarwi/Soilpunk_joulethief/README.md

 *Facilitators release one question at a time and set a timer for each question (minutes indicated)*

 We all experience troubled transmission all the time.
-Broken connection, low bandwidth, frozen faces.... all gestures of infrastructures that tell but one thing "Connectivity is not to be taken for granted".
+Broken connection, low bandwidth, frozen faces and unintended cliff-hangers in intimate conversations.... all gestures of infrastructures that tell but one thing "Connectivity is not to be taken for granted".

 1. Gather in groups of 3
-2. Pick a scenario of online communication/collaboration that everyone in your group has at some point experienced (i.e. a video conferencing platform, whatsapp call, discord messaging, twitch streaming...) -- 5 min
+2. Pick a scenario of online communication/collaboration that everyone in your group can relate to (i.e. a video conferencing platform, whatsapp call, discord messaging, twitch streaming...) -- 5 min
-3. Make an extensive inventory of utterances of 'bad' connectivity within online communication (i.e. frozen face,...) -- 10 min
+3. Make an extensive inventory of utterances of 'bad' connectivity within online communication (i.e. frozen faces, distorted voices...) -- 10 min
-4. Pick one that you find particulary irritating and come up with a protocol that caters to the situation. -- 15 min
+4. Pick one that you find particulary irritating or fascinating.
+Imagining these errors as a basis for learning and/or rewiring, how could a protocol cater to the situation? -- 15 min

 **Potentially relevant background information:**